Rumyra/Pocket-Kitten/tutorial/tutorial.md

 Go forth my friends, with your knew knowledge and make some awesome apps :)

-NB I did actually make Pocket Kitten(!) - you can see it in it's [full glory here](http://rumyra.github.com/Pocket-Kitten/index.html).
+NB I did actually make Pocket Kitten(!) - you can see it in it's [full glory here](http://rumyra.github.com/Pocket-Kitten/index.html) - EDIT If there are any code changes they will happen in this repo.